ganji15/SentimentAnalysis/README.md

 # SentimentAnalysis

   'imdb.pkl' is a dataset for binary sentiment classification containing substantially more data than previous benchmark datasets.
 We use RNN architecture to solve this problem, such as lstm, blstm and special lstm.
-However, blstm and lstm using meanpooling gets the best results.
+However, 'blstm' and 'lstm using meanpooling' gets the best results.

 # Results